filfreire/grpc-example-python/README.md

 > This is an experimental repo, it was heavily adapted from https://grpc.io/docs/languages/python/quickstart/ - the equivalent proto files have already been compiled and were placed here "as is"

-## How to build and run
+## How to run

 ### `helloworld` example

-To build the `helloworld` example (which only has simple Unary request):
+To run the `helloworld` example (which only has simple Unary request):

 1. Clone the repo.
 2. Install [Docker](https://docs.docker.com/get-docker/)
-3. Run `make build` or `docker build --tag grpc-example:latest .`.
+3. (Optional) Run `make build` or `docker build --tag filfreire/grpc-example-helloworld:latest .`.
-4. Run `make run` or `docker run -it --rm -p 50051:50051 --name grpc-example grpc-example:latest`.
+4. Run `make run` or `docker run -it --rm -p 50051:50051 --name helloworld filfreire/grpc-example-helloworld:latest`.

 If all goes well you should see: